rust-lang/book/src/ch05-03-method-syntax.md

 The method syntax goes after an instance: we add a dot followed by the method name, parentheses, and any arguments.

+In the signature for `area`, we use `&self` instead of `rectangle: &Rectangle`.
+The `&self` is actually short for `self: &Self`.
+Within an `impl` block, the type `Self` is an alias for the type that the `impl` block is for.
+Methods must have a parameter named `self` of type `Self` for their first parameter, so Rust lets you abbreviate this with only the name `self` in the first parameter spot.
-In the signature for `area`, we use `&self` instead of `rectangle: &Rectangle` because Rust knows the type of `self` is `Rectangle` due to this method’s being inside the `impl Rectangle` context.
-Note that we still need to use the `&` before `self`, just as we did in `&Rectangle`.
+Note that we still need to use the `&` in front of the `self` shorthand to indicate this method borrows the `Self` instance, just as we did in `rectangle:
+&Rectangle`.
 Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can any other parameter.

 We’ve chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don’t want to take ownership, and we just want to read the